 *Pursuing a dual license in both Physical Education and Health Education will allow you a wide range of teaching options and maximize your employment potential.

 Multiple Teacher Licensures

-Our program provides the opportunities to gain a diverse and varied set of skills, experiences and credentials.
+Our program provides opportunities to gain a diverse and varied set of skills, experiences, and credentials.
 You may choose to pursue teacher licensure majors in Health Education and Physical Education to open the door to more teaching options.
 We also offer a certificate program in coaching.
 Working together with your faculty advisor, you will plan your academic career to ensure that you will have the background and experiences that best fit your career goals.

 DAPE Minor/Licensure for PE majors